Nicolaus Copernicus: Death

 Toward the close of 1542, Copernicus was seized with apoplexy and paralysis, and he died at age 70 on 24 May 1543.
 Legend has it that he was presented with the final printed pages of his Dē revolutionibus orbium coelestium on the very day that he died, allowing him to take farewell of his life's work.
 He is reputed to have awoken from a stroke-induced coma, looked at his book, and then died peacefully.

 Copernicus was reportedly buried in Frombork Cathedral, where a 1580 epitaph stood until being defaced; it was replaced in 1735.
 For over two centuries, archaeologists searched the cathedral in vain for Copernicus's remains.
 Efforts to locate them in 1802, 1909, 1939 had come to nought.
 In 2004 a team led by Jerzy Gąssowski, head of an archaeology and anthropology institute in Pułtusk, began a new search, guided by the research of historian Jerzy Sikorski.
 In August 2005, after scanning beneath the cathedral floor, they discovered what they believed to be Copernicus's remains.

 The discovery was announced only after further research, on 3 November 2008.
 Gąssowski said he was "almost 100 percent sure it is Copernicus".
 Forensic expert Capt.
 Dariusz Zajdel of the Polish Police Central Forensic Laboratory used the skull to reconstruct a face that closely resembled the features—including a broken nose and a scar above the left eye—on a Copernicus self-portrait.
 The expert also determined that the skull belonged to a man who had died around age 70—Copernicus's age at the time of his death.

 The grave was in poor condition, and not all the remains of the skeleton were found; missing, among other things, was the lower jaw.
 The DNA from the bones found in the grave matched hair samples taken from a book owned by Copernicus which was kept at the library of the University of Uppsala in Sweden.

-On 22 May 2010 Copernicus was given a second funeral in a Mass led by Józef Kowalczyk, the former papal nuncio to Poland and newly named Primate of Poland.
+On 22 May 2010, Copernicus was given a second funeral in a Mass led by Józef Kowalczyk, the former papal nuncio to Poland and newly named Primate of Poland.
 Copernicus's remains were reburied in the same spot in Frombork Cathedral where part of his skull and other bones had been found.
-A black granite tombstone now identifies him as the founder of the heliocentric theory and also a church canon.
+A black granite tombstone identifies him as the founder of the heliocentric theory and also a church canon.
 The tombstone bears a representation of Copernicus's model of the Solar System—a golden Sun encircled by six of the planets.